make is a utility for automating builds. You specify the source and the build file and make will

 Make non-standard

-We can use this functionality to mis-use make
+We can use this functionality to mis-use make as a command runner as well.

 With a different target definition we can run other commands and just skip the dependencies.